 This exercise is easiest if you copy and modify bits of code from Lecture 5 used to illustrate Mach bands.
-Make a DensityPlot of a 30x30 pixel step function (rather than the ramp function used in Lecture 5).
+Make a Density-Plot of a 30x30 pixel step function (rather than the ramp function used in Lecture 5).
 As with the ramp in Lecture 5 illustrating Mach bands, the pattern should only change in the x-direction.
-Now, using the same parameters as were used for the ramp input in Lecture 5, find the response produced by the recurrent lateral inhibition equations.